Ogaden: Fall of the Derg and rise of ONLF

-During the new region's founding conference, which was held in Dire Dawa in 1992, the naming of the region became a divisive issue, because almost 30 Somali clans live in the Somali Region of Ethiopia.
-The ONLF sought to name the region ‘Ogadenia’, whilst the non-Ogadeni Somali clans who live in the same region opposed this move.
-As noted by Abdul Majid Hussein, the naming of the region where there are several Somali clans as ‘Ogadenia’ following the name of a single clan would have been divisive.
+During the December 1992 elections for District Five (what later became the Somali Region), the ONLF won 80% of the seats of the local parliament.
+Though the war between Al-Itihaad and the government had ended before the election, AIAI did not participate.
+During the new region's founding conference, which was held in Dire Dawa in 1992, the naming of the region became a divisive issue.
+Almost 30 Somali clans live in the Somali Region of Ethiopia.
+The ONLF sought to name the region 'Ogadenia', whilst the non-Ogadeni Somali clans who live in the same region opposed this move.
+As noted by Abdul Majid Hussein, the naming of the region where there are several Somali clans as 'Ogadenia' following the name of a single clan would have been divisive.
 Finally, the region was named the Somali region.

+The 1995 general elections were boycotted by the majority of the ONLF, Al-Itihaad and large segments of the Ogaden population due to governments heavy handed interference in the political process.
+Some ONLF members who opposed the boycott participated in the elections, and performed poorly.
+Major discontent was provoked by the EPRDF led government after it had moved the state capital from Gode to Jigjiga in 1994.
+Following the boycott, the government went so far as to form another organization called 'New ONLF'.
+The 'New ONLF' and ESDL won the 1995 elections and then merged into the Somali People's Democratic Party (SPDP).

+Young men from the region were forcibly recruited by the central government to fight in the Eritrean–Ethiopian War during 1999.